HBK-MicroStrain/microstrain_mag_cal/README.md

 # Offline Magnetometer Calibration
-MVP library and commandline application for offline magnetometer calibration.
+Library and command-line application for offline magnetometer calibration.

 ## CLI Usage
 The CLI is run by the following command: